jam13c/k8s_istio/k8s/readme.md

         - `apiVersion` - controls the version of the k8s api used
         - `kind` - type of resource being managed
         - `metadata` - information about the resource that the YAML is defining
-            - `label` otherk8s constructs can do matches on these
+            - `label` other k8s constructs can do matches on these
-            - `annotation` provideinformation to users/tools. not used to identify the pod
+            - `annotation` provide information to users/tools. not used to identify the pod
         - `spec` desired state of the resource.
     - List the pod `kubectl get pod echoweb`
     - exec a bash terminal `kubectl exec -it echoweb -- bash`
+    - describe it `kubectl describe pod echoweb`
+    - get its logs `kubectl logs echoweb`
     - Delete `kubectl delete pod echoweb`

 2. Deploy a replicaset `kubectl apply -f 02_replicaset.yaml`